My project

 If your geojson file was produced with QGIS or another application, it may happen that the SCR is indicated in your file by its name and not by its EPSG code.

+In QGIS, you often have several choices for the same SCR, and some do not reference the EPSG code correctly.
 To be sure of avoiding the Orbow error "The SCR is not present in the file", cIn your file, check the line of code that specifies the SCR, as follows:

 "crs": { "type": "name", "properties": { "name": "urn:ogc:def:crs:EPSG::3946" } }